 Though the team only ran from 1881 to 1883, their image has remained a symbol of pioneering, pride and determination, as well as a trademark for U.S. Borax.

 Stephen helped coordinate the company’s donation of Death Valley to the federal government, which led to him being appointed the first executive director of the National Park Service in 1917.
-To read an article on Mather’s legacy, click here.
+Learn more about Mather’s legacy at the National Park Service.

-RTB’s current operation in Boron, California, opened in 1927 and was acquired by Rio Tinto in 1967, marking 90 years and 50 years respectively.
-Today Boron is the largest open pit mine in California, supplying about 30 percent of the world’s borates.
+U.S. Borax’s current operation in Boron, California, opened in 1927 and was acquired by Rio Tinto in 1967, marking 90 years and 50 years respectively.
+Today, Boron is the largest open pit mine in California, supplying about 30% of the world’s borates.